iamjuandis/juandis.com/src/assets/content/README.md

 #### The output

 After a very intense month of observation, interviews and field research, we were not only focused on the visualization problem, but we need to focus on a SaaS solution.
 Frostbyte customers, needed to visualize clearly and in realtime all of their sensors and alerts data.
-Based on technology and budget, we couldn't deliver a full and personalizable product, so we focused on a simple, usable and eficient wey to perceive the current storehouses environmental status.
+Based on technology and budget, we couldn't deliver a full and customizable product, so we focused on a simple, usable and efficient way to perceive the current storehouses environmental status.

 #### We got

 - **+91%** less time to recolect and visualize data

-+ **+20K** data points per week
+- **+20K** data points per week
-+ **+400** more revenue
+- **+400** more revenue

 #### The future